Skip to main content

 Read the drug profiles here:

 The Inflation Reduction Act will save senior Americans on Medicare over $7.4 billion cumulatively on prescription drugs.
 Beginning in 2025, the Biden-Harris administration’s Inflation Reduction Act will save Americans an average of $396.08 thanks to the $2,000 annual cost cap combined with the $35 monthly insulin cap and free recommended vaccines.
-The $35 monthly insulin cost cap for people on Medicare took effect in 2023, and is helping 1.5 million Americans who rely on insulin.
-Right now, the Biden-Harris administration is negotiating lower prices for people with Medicare for some of the most popular and costly drugs.
+The $35 monthly insulin cost cap for people on Medicare took effect in 2023 and is helping 1.5 million Americans who rely on insulin.
+As of June 30, 2024, 4,577,759 Americans had already spent at least $2,000 on their prescription drugs.
+The Biden-Harris administration has negotiated lower prices for people with Medicare for some of the most popular and costly drugs that will go into effect next year.
 This is supported by over 80 percent of Americans.

 Over 750,000 Americans have seen their coinsurance costs fall thanks to the inflation rebate.
 Applying now to nearly 100 different prescription drugs the Medicare inflation rebate has been yet another example of the Biden-Harris administration taking on big drug companies and winning.
 The rebate on its own has brought about over $3 billion in savings since 2023 and at least 770,000 Americans have seen a direct reduction in their coinsurance payments.

-Health insurance premiums have lowered for over 19.7 million Americans.
-A record breaking 21,446,150 Americans enrolled in an ACA marketplace plan in 2024, with around 52 percent of enrollees being women.
-Last year, 14,295,339 Americans, or 91 percent of those with an ACA plan, received enhanced premium tax credits, making their coverage more affordable and accessible, and this year that number has only increased.
-The Inflation Reduction Act saves an average middle class family of four in the United States $7,676 on their yearly premiums.
+Health care costs have lowered for over 19.7 million Americans.
+A record-breaking 23,608,657 Americans enrolled in an ACA marketplace plan as of January 8, 2025, and with current trends around 52 percent of enrollees are women.
+Last year, 19,306,162 Americans, or 93% percent of those with an ACA plan, received enhanced premium tax credits, making their coverage more affordable and accessible, and that number follows the trend of increasing year over year.
+The Inflation Reduction Act saves an average middle-class family of four in United States $7,676 on their yearly premiums.

 Health care costs have been cut for rural America.
 Thanks to the provisions in the Inflation Reduction Act, roughly 65 percent of rural Americans have access to zero-dollar premium health coverage and more than 76 percent are able to find a plan for less than $50 a month, narrowing the coverage differences between rural and urban America.